bus-stop/x-terminal/README.md

    - Easily change terminal colors in settings
 3. Font Family
    - Change font family in settings
+4. PlatformIO IDE API
+   - Works with packages that consume the `platformioIDETerminal` service

 Atom plugin for providing terminals inside your Atom workspace.